xiao-susie-bai/MusicDepot-Data-Engineering/README.md

-# MusicDepot-Data-Engineering (Data Pipelining with ETL, Data Modeling and DataOps for a music streaming service)
+# MusicDepot Data Engineering (Data Pipelining with ETL, Data Modeling and DataOps for a music streaming service)

 Hey there!
 Welcome to my latest project in the interesting Data Engineering domain.